 - 20.1 Appropriate records will be maintained to support all transactions involving student loans.
-This includes both HE loans for Higher Education courses and Advanced Learning loans for Further Education courses. - 20.2 The Students' Union is a separate legal entity from the College but is recognised to fulfil a valuable role in relation to the College's students. - 20.3 The Students' Union is responsible for maintaining its own bank account and financial records and preparing its own annual financial statements. - 20.4 In accordance with an agreement between the College and the Students' Union, the Union will provide annual statements of income and expenditure to FD for information purposes only.
+This includes both HE loans for Higher Education courses and Advanced Learning loans for Further Education courses. - 20.2 The Students' Union is a separate legal entity from the College but is recognised to fulfil a valuable role in relation to the College's students. - 20.3 In accordance with an agreement between the College and the Students' Union, the Union will provide annual statements of income and expenditure to FD for information purposes only.
 The College's internal auditor shall have access to records, assets and personnel within the Students' Union in the same way as other areas of the College.